 Discover fascinating insights from some of the world's leading business figures with my series of Mind Tools Expert Interviews.

-Mind Tools Club Members and Corporate Licensees can listen to my full 30-minute interview with Kristen Cox, behind the paywall.
+Mind Tools Club Members and Corporate Licensees can listen to my full 30-minute interview with Kristen Cox.

 If you're not a Mind Tools member, you can join the Mind Tools Club and gain access to our 2,400+ resources, including 200+ Expert Interviews.
 For corporate licensing, ask for a demo with one of our team.